mpaperno/TJoy/README.md

 When setting up your joystick controls it can of course be very useful to see the actual result in real time. `vJoy` comes with a basic monitoring application
 (_vJoy Monitor_) which is suitable for this task.
 There are other similar tools available online.
 You can also use the Windows gaming devices control panel feature to check the inputs, however be aware that this only updates the display when the windows has focus (it's easy to assume your inputs aren't working while it's actually just the status display that's not updating).
+For gamepads, there aer several online checkers and a few apps available (search for example "gamepad test online").

 ## Troubleshooting (Log File)